sandboxnu/graduatenu/packages/frontend-v2/README.md

 Run the application(both frontend and backend) with `yarn dev` from the root of the monorepo.

-Run just the frontend dev server with `yarn dev` from this package.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

 ## Learn More